 French is not an official language in Egypt, but many people learn it.
 Most Egyptians who speak French do not say it as their first or second language.

 Sentences in Egypt differ from the standard.
-The determinant is often left out or written in Arabic to focus on expressing ideas rather than sentence building.
-Some compare these contrasts to those of the Creole language.
+The determinant is often omitted or written in Arabic to focus on expressing ideas rather than on sentence construction.
+Some compare these contrasts with those of Creole languages.

 3. French in North America